 Death counts and rates for Hispanics are presented at the national and state levels for all 50 states and for the District of Columbia.
 Hispanic origin is assigned to cancer mortality data on the basis of information collected from death certificates.

-American Indians/Alaska Natives
+Improving Estimation of Cancer Burden among American Indians and Alaska Natives